ajfriesen/ajfriesen.com/content/en/post/rancher-overview/index.md

 There are a lot of configuration options.
 Check the rancher [rke docs](https://rancher.com/docs/rke/latest/en/) for more information.

-rke will give you a kubernetes cluster to work with and not the rancher webinterface!
+rke will give you a Kubernetes cluster to work with and not the rancher web interface!
 This is somewhat confusing, when you just start.

-You can always see which Rancher version uses which rke version and therefore the support of the kubernetes version in the [rancher/rancher repo](https://github.com/rancher/rancher/releases/)
+You can always see which Rancher version uses which rke version and therefore the support of the Kubernetes version in the [rancher/rancher repo](https://github.com/rancher/rancher/releases/)

 ![rancher release page](rancher-release.png)

-Here you can see that [rancher v2.2.11](https://github.com/rancher/rancher/releases/tag/v2.2.11) uses [rke v0.2.10](https://github.com/rancher/rke/releases/tag/v0.2.10) and supports up to these kubernetres versoin:
+Here you can see that [rancher v2.2.11](https://github.com/rancher/rancher/releases/tag/v2.2.11) uses [rke v0.2.10](https://github.com/rancher/rke/releases/tag/v0.2.10) and supports up to these Kubernetres version:

 - 1.13.12
 - 1.14.10